 They can play music, through tiny speakers in the frame legs, record audio or video, take pictures, give directions, and can be controlled through touch and speech, just like your phone can.
 And some frames are already connected to voice assistants so that Siri and Alexa can whisper in your ear too.

 Technology is also in development to eliminate the need for bifocals – ‘liquid crystal’ technology will automatically adjust focus based on your view, and could be a game-changer for people with presbyopia (the inability to focus on nearby objects).

 Amazon has the Echo Frames currently on the market, and Apple and Bose are posed to release the next generation of smart prescription glasses.
 It may be a few more years until augmented reality technology is combined with the connectivity and functionality that the tech world craves, for prescription glasses.
 The issue currently is that they are more geared toward business use and less for consumers.

-The time has not yet arrived for all glasses users to be investing in high-tech eyewear.
+The time has not yet arrived for all glasses users to be buying high-tech eyewear, even though wearable technologies are attracting investor attention.
 There are few options available on the market now, but in terms of price, functionality and actually giving you 20/20 vision, you might be better waiting until all of our James Bond gadget fantasies are fulfilled.